 A survey conducted by Sophos, which is a cybersecurity firm, revealed that approximately 82% of organizations in India have become victims of ransomware attacks over the last six months or so.
 Ransomware attacks hack sensitive user data and demand a ransom from businesses/individuals so that they can continue accessing the data.

 However, it is crucial to note that ransomware attackers do not release the user data even after they have received the payment.
 The attackers will instead demand more money from businesses or individuals.

 Most internet users make use of cloud services for either professional or personal requirements these days.
 However, these users are not aware of the fact that several hackers and cyber attackers have started to hack cloud platforms for stealing user data.
-In fact, this is another common challenge cybersecurity is facing in 2021.
+In fact, this is another common challenge cybersecurity is facing.